Movie production business ready to roll in Merrillville

 MERRILLVILLE — After about two decades in entertainment, Barry Brewer has been applauded multiple times.

-Merrillville residents attending Tuesday’s Town Council meeting applauded after Brewer and his wife Jasmine received a variance of use authorizing them to operate a movie and television production company at 8762 Louisiana St.
+Merrillville residents attending last week's Town Council meeting applauded after Brewer and his wife Jasmine received a variance of use authorizing them to operate a movie and television production company at 8762 Louisiana St.

 The business will be known as Only Believe Entertainment, which carries a special meaning to Barry Brewer.